-A group may actually be the object of the social representation either directly, because it is characterised in the representation, or indirectly, because its recognised outgroups are characterised in the representation.
+A group may in reality be the object of the social representation either directly, because it is characterized in the representation, or indirectly, because its recognized out-groups are characterized in the representation.
 Either way, the social representation can come to reflect the existing group identity or posit an alternative identity for the group (affecting the defining properties of the group).
-The work which Jodelet (1989, 1991) has done to unearth the representations of mental illness illustrates forcefully the power representation has in a community to create an identity for a social category.
+The work which Jodelet (1989, 1991) has done to unearth the representations of mental illness illustrates forcefully the power that representation has in a community to create an identity for a social category.

 Yet, a social representation may be significant to a group not because the group produces it or because it directly defines the boundaries of the group identity; it may simply be targeted upon an object which is important to the group at a specific time.
 An example can be drawn from the research conducted by a social geographer, Matthews (1981, 1983).
-A community group from an inner city neighbourhood which included a red-light district which was facing re-development found the broader community's social representation of the prostitutes in the area important.
-The broader community (City Council) wanted to redevelop the area in such a way as to eliminate the sex industry enclave based upon a strong negative representation of the effects of the male and female prostitutes working in the area.
-The proposed redevelopment adversely affected the interests of the community group (e.g. breaking up a long-established working class neighbourhood in an unsympathetic way).
+A community group from an inner-city neighbourhood which included a red-light district and was facing redevelopment found the broader community's social representation of the prostitutes in the area important.
+The broader community (the city council) wanted to redevelop the area in such a way as to eliminate the sexindustry enclave, based upon a strong negative representation of the effects of the male and female prostitutes working in the area.
+The proposed redevelopment adversely affected the interests of the community group (such as by breaking up a long-established working-class neighbourhood in an unsympathetic way).
 The social representation of prostitution in the area became a vital fulcrum for renegotiating the redevelopment plan.

 Another example would come from the representation of genetic engineering by society.
-This is clearly significant for those who suffer from genetically transmitted diseases.
+This is clearly significant for those who suffer from geneticallytransmitted diseases.
 Legislative decisions affecting potential offspring are based upon reactions to the social representation of genetic engineering which dominates.
 This example shows that the representation does not have to be about people - it can be about a scientific process.
-Moreover, it shows again that social representations held by a powerful few (legislators) can have tremendously significant effects for those who many have no effective route to influence the representations.
+Moreover, it shows again that social representations held by a powerful few (legislators) can have tremendously significant effects for those who may have no effective route to influence the representations.

 Any research which takes the distal impact of representations seriously will have to tackle two problems which will affect its methodology.
-First, it must actively explore which groups of people are likely to be affected by the representation - other than the group producing it.
+First, it must actively explore which groups of people are likely to be affected by the representation, other than the group producing it.
 Having identified them, they will have to be sampled.
-Sampling appropriately will depend upon having some criterion for inclusion such as potential range of diffusion of the representation effects within the group.
+Sampling appropriately will depend upon having some criterion for inclusion, such as potential range of diffusion of the representation effects within the group.
 Whatever criterion for sampling is chosen, it needs to be explicit.
 One of the great problems in research in this area is that samples tend to be opportunistic.
-This means that when any questions which concern the extent of diffusion of the representation or its impact in the group are asked, it is difficult to know how far strong generalisations can be made.
+This means that when any questions which concern the extent of diffusion of the representation or its impact in the group are asked, it is difficult to know to what extent strong generalizations can be made.
 If the sampling is inadequate or inappropriate, it is obvious that any conclusions, but particularly those about diffusion or consensus, are invalidated.
-At least, if researchers specify the criterion used in sampling it is possible to deduce the level of assurance with which generations are made.
+At least, if researchers specify the criterion used in sampling, it is possible to deduce the level of assurance with which generalizations are made.
 It can also help in interpreting apparent disparities in representations produced by members of a group over time.